yunish-i/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

+We should loosely couple tests with implementation.
+In tests of "Verify author schema virtuals", the properties of author can be changed, which ties closely to implementation.
+If the properties are set as readonly, then the tests that changes properties outside would not pass.
+Also, in tests of "Verifying author counting", the tests use actual mongoose queries as mock instances.
+It ties to the implementation.
+If the query logic changes in implementation, then the tests may not pass.

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.